 Having learned some methods for improving our mind, we can then continue to train in these meditations and practices on our own.
 However, if we put these methods into practice we will experience our mind gradually becoming more peaceful, our problems diminishing, and our relationships improving.

 Although the General Program classes are taught as a series, each class is self-contained, so feel free to attend any one.
 However, there are also regular introductory courses and events for beginners.
 As all General Program classes are based on Geshe Kelsang Gyatso’s book, our teachers will often reference to a particular section of the books.
 This gives us all the opportunity to deepen our familiarity with the topic by engaging in follow-up study.

 Q: Do I need to be Buddhist to come to a weekly class?

-A: No, However we try to present Buddha’s teachings in a way that is accessible to everyone, and no religious obligation is required.
+A: No, we try to present Buddha’s teachings in a way that is accessible to everyone, and no religious affiliation is required.

 Q: Do I need to have experience of meditation or Buddhism to attend a weekly class?

 Q: Are the classes suitable for someone with some experience of meditation?

 A: Yes, as our teachings are designed to be simple yet profound, so that every class provides something for everyone.

 Q: Will I be asked to say anything, or speak in front of a group of people?